p1ng-request/docs/templates/GitHub/GitHub_Track_issues_on_projects.md

 **Author:** [Sanjeet Attili](https://www.linkedin.com/in/sanjeet-attili-760bab190/)

-The objective of the notebook is to maintain a track of issues that are open in the community roadmap
+**Description:** This notebook allows users to track and manage issues related to their projects on GitHub.

 ## Input